GravityDeficient/obr-external-links/README.md

 # Owlbear Rodeo External Links

-Add external links for characters, and mounts for character sheets,
+Enhance your game by attaching external links to characters and mounts, allowing you to share character sheets, additional documentation, and more with your players!
+Provide quick access to vital information and resources for everyone involved.

 ![Example](/docs/example.png)

 ## Installing

-Not yet hosted..
-You'll need to run this yourself for now.
+Use the following Install Link "https://gravitydeficient.github.io/obr-external-links/manifest.json"

 ## How it Works